Back to all postsIntimacy Under Pressure: Sex When Life Is Overwhelming

 The mental load factor

-This particularly affects partners who carry more of the household mental load—often (though not always) women.
+This particularly affects partners who carry more of the household mental load.
 If one person is the "default parent" or household manager, they're more likely to experience this cognitive depletion that blocks desire.

 The pursue-withdraw pattern intensifies

-Stress often affects partners differently, which creates a painful dynamic:
+Stress often affects partners differently, which creates the pursue-withdraw cycle:

 • Higher-desire partner pursues → lower-desire partner feels pressured and withdraws